 You do not need to be an experienced backpacker, but we do recommend runs, walks or hikes before your trip to get in shape.
 The hike is the most physically challenging aspect of Ultimate Alaska – but the reward is totally worth the effort!
 Your experienced Bold Earth Trip leaders will teach you all the fundamentals you will need for a successful and inspiring backpacking experience.

 Yes!
 Wild Alaska and all Bold Earth trips are designed to be combined to make a 4 or 8-week Bold Earth summer.
 For example, a popular combination is Wild Alaska and Ultimate Hawaii.
 If you are interested contact our Colorado office – 303 526 0806 – for more information!
 A Bold Earth Director will handle all the arrangements to create an incredible summer for you!

 A true joy on Wild Alaska is how hungry you get.

 GREAT, we can help!
 Some campers will vacation in Alaska after the trip with their families.
 This is a great idea!
 Campers will know Alaska and have wonderful stories to tell – but campers will be tired so don’t plan too much.
-Contact the Bold Earth office and we can arrange a drop off/pick up point with you and your family.
+Contact the Bold Earth office and we can arrange a drop-off/pick up point for you and your family.